Services / SQL Server performance review

 • Database file growth, log growth, free space, and slow storage warning signs.

-Workload timing and evidence
+Workload timing and monitoring

 • SQL Agent jobs, reporting windows, backups, imports, and maintenance overlap.